DIY Entryway Makeover – 5 Projects Rolled Into One

 We live in Canada, where our shoes are covered in snow or mud most of the time.
 Well, almost.
 An area to sit and take off shoes is essential.
 Most people prefer a bench, and I was heading in that direction, too, until I remembered about the two thrifted chairs without a place of their own.

-I gave them a makeover (read the chair makeover post here) and they are perfect for this space!
+I gave the chairs a makeover and they are perfect for this space!

 The new wall where the closet used to be is now the perfect place for a console table and a big mirror.
 After this makeover, the entryway is now both functional and beautiful.

-And there you have it, the end result of my DIY entryway makeover.
+And there you have it, the reveal of my DIY entryway makeover.

 I am so happy with how it looks now!
 Every time I come down the stairs, I stop for a moment, look at the beautiful light fixtures, and take in the peaceful feeling I get from this space.
 Mission accomplished!